Charles F. Dougherty: Career

 He was defeated in 1982 by State Representative Robert Borski after his district was renumbered as the 3rd District.
 He ran against Borski again in 1992, 1998 and 2000, and was defeated each time.
+He also ran in Republican primaries for Mayor of Philadelphia in 1983 and his former House seat in 1986 and as well as for Philadelphia City Council in 1995.

 To date, Dougherty is the last Republican to represent a Philadelphia-based district in Congress.
 He would be the last Republican to represent any portion of Philadelphia in the House until the 2000 Census resulted in the Bucks County-based 8th District absorbing a small portion of Philadelphia.